jopavlicek/face-recognition/readme.txt

 # training scripts are located in the models folder
 # models are pre-trained so you dont have to do this again

-# run CUSTOM model on webcam via opencv
+# run CUSTOM model on webcam via opencv (more accurate)
 python3 run-custom.py

-# run MOBILENET model on webcam via opencv
+# run MOBILENET model on webcam via opencv (less accurate)
 python3 run-mobilenet.py